When does an old iPhone become unsafe to use?

 Continuing to use the previous operating system version any Apple device on can be risky.
 Running an Apple device on an operating system older than the previous one is even more dangerous, because Apple has, in many cases, almost completely (or completely) stopped issuing updates.

 Unfortunately, Apple doesn’t make this transparent to users.
-If you’re still using an iPhone 8 or X today, for example, your device cannot run iOS 17—but you’re still getting occasional security updates pushed to your device for iOS 16.
-Unless you read The Mac Security Blog, you’re probably blissfully unaware that iOS 16 isn’t fully patched, which means it’s much less safe to use than iOS 17.
-As just one recent example, iOS 17.4 addressed 39 vulnerabilities that have CVE numbers assigned, while the corresponding iOS 16 update only patched 19 CVEs—about half as many.
+If you’re still using an iPhone 8 or X today, for example, your device cannot run iOS 18—but you may recall getting an iOS 16 update pushed to your device just months ago.
+Unless you read The Mac Security Blog, you’re probably blissfully unaware that iOS 16 isn’t fully patched, which means it’s much less safe to use than iOS 18.
+Literally dozens of vulnerabilities currently remain unpatched for iOS 16.
+(And, in case you’re wondering, iOS 17 isn’t far behind.
+All devices that are compatible with iOS 17 can—and should—be upgraded to iOS 18.)

 Put more bluntly, Apple gives a false sense of security by providing an incomplete set of patches to the “current minus one” OS, leaving users vulnerable but thinking they’re protected.
-The same is not just true for iOS 16, but also for iPadOS 16 and macOS Ventura as well.
-Based on Apple’s history over the past several years, we have every reason to expect that the same will be true when future operating systems come out that replace iOS 17, iPadOS 17, and macOS Sonoma; the “one version old” older operating systems might still get patches, but will be significantly less safe to use, and significantly more vulnerable to exploitation.
+The same goes for previous iPadOS and macOS versions as well.
+Based on Apple’s history over the past several years, we have every reason to expect that this will continue to be true throughout the lifespan of the current operating systems: iOS 18, iPadOS 18, and macOS Sequoia; the “one version old” operating systems might still get some patches, but will be significantly more vulnerable to exploitation—and therefore much less safe to use.

 When should you upgrade your iPhone?

-Many people assume that an iPhone, if it hasn’t been damaged, should last for about three years.
+Many people assume that an iPhone, if it hasn’t been damaged, should last for several years.
 The age at which people have traded in iPhones has increased in recent years, and now the average trade-in age is nearly three and a half years.
-But this masks the fact that many people don’t trade in old phones; they may keep using them for many years, or pass them on to friends or family members.
+But this statistic masks the fact that many people don’t trade in old phones; they may keep using them for many years longer than that, or they may pass them on to family members or friends.
 And remember that that’s just the average; while some people upgrade yearly, others wait five, six, or seven years or longer before buying a new iPhone.

 In order to get the maximum value out of an iPhone purchase, it makes the most sense to buy new flagship models when they are first released, usually in the fall of each year.
-This will help ensure that you get as many years as possible out of your purchase (as we will continue to explore further in this article).
+(Note: Apple’s flagship iPhone 16 line began shipping on September 20, 2024; see our guide to how to choose the right iPhone for you.)
+Buying an iPhone as soon as new models come out will help ensure that you get as many years as possible out of your purchase (as we will continue to explore further in this article).
 The main thing to know is that when you buy a brand-new model, you can rest assured that it will get the maximum number of years of major new iOS releases—and that means the maximum number of years of security updates, too.

 Which devices can run the latest version of iOS?